MPL 80x40x15 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these products are able to hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Furthermore, small elements of these products are able to hinder the diagnostic process after entering the body.

 Neodymium magnets can demagnetize at high temperatures.